spessasus/SpessaSynth/README.md

 - Audio may sometimes sound distorted in Chrome, Edge, Brave, etc. due to a **[Chromium Bug](https://issues.chromium.org/issues/367304685).**
   I can't do anything about it, only hope that it gets fixed.
+  Please consider voting for it on the bug tracker to get it fixed!

 ### Installation
 #### Npm package